Updated Sept 24th 2020

 Also, when I and DC lived together, I had confided in her about a delicate personal matter around intimacy I had with a one-time partner.
 I believe she is now distorting and spreading, very likely without the knowledge or consent of this one-time partner (DC never knew who this partner is and only knows about them through me), to serve her means of getting back at me.

 DC also does not know about the communication I and this partner have had since nor that I was violated in my intimacy with this partner.
-It took me years of reflection to realize this – it isn’t necessarily easy for us men to comprehend that they can be harmed in intimacy given our socialization.
+It took me years of reflection to realize this – it isn’t necessarily easy for us men to comprehend that we can be harmed in intimacy given our socialization.

 SS is a white femme writer from Tkaronto(AKA so-called Toronto) who has been reported to be ‘collecting stories’ about me.
 To the best of my knowledge, SS knows who I am because she majorly participated and enabled the bullying of a friend of a colleague of mine, whom I stood up for in public.